StephanEmmerich/tweak-isp-mikrotik-configuration/README.md

 add admin-mac={WAN_INFORMATION_MAC-ADDRESS} auto-mac=no name=bridge_vlan34_wan
 ```

-We use two bridges, because we need one for internet (and TV) and for our internal network.
+We use two bridges, because we need one for internet (and TV) and one for our internal network.
 In order to keep everything the same as your Zyxel router, fill in the MAC addresses as described above from the Zyxel status page.

 ```
 /interface ethernet